 - Download data into Excel or your own database for local storage.

-- Forward data to Mixpanel, Google Analytics, and Segment, the latter permitting data point transfer to virtually any third-party analytics, marketing, or data warehouse platform on the market.
+- Forward data to Mixpanel and Segment, the latter permitting data point transfer to virtually any third-party analytics, marketing, or data warehouse platform on the market.

 - Cached storage of data when Player-hosted devices lose or don't have Internet connectivity.